rodneycj/Digital-Forensics-Project/README.md

      sudo apt install tshark -y
 Allow non-superusers to capture packets

-Before we look at the Splunk app – let’s look at what a packet capture actually looks like.
-Open a terminal window and type in
+Before running the Splunk app – check what a packet capture actually looks like.
+Open a terminal window and enter

      sudo tcpdump